Polyrific-Inc/OpenCatapult/docs/dev-guides/simple-task-provider.md

 Here we will guide you into creating your own custom task provider.
 We will create a simple code generator provider that will generate a simple .Net Core Web.
 We will create the provider using dotnet core framework, though you can also create it using .NET Framework.

+> You can find the code in this tutorial in our GitHub repository: https://github.com/Polyrific-Inc/Polyrific.Catapult.TaskProviders.SimpleGenerator

 ## Prerequisites
 - A code editor.
 We will use [Visual Studio Code](https://code.visualstudio.com/download) in this example.
 You can use any code editor that you want even notepad :)
 - [dotnet core sdk version 2.1](https://dotnet.microsoft.com/download/dotnet-core/2.1)